Cecelia Ahern

-Cecelia Ahern (born 30 September 1981) is an Irish novelist, known for her works like PS, I Love You; Where Rainbows End; and If You Could See Me Now.
-Born in Dublin, Ahern is now published in nearly fifty countries, and has sold over 25 million copies of her novels worldwide.
-Two of her books have been adapted as major motion films.
+Cecelia Ahern (born 30 September 1981) is an Irish novelist, known for her works like Where Rainbows End, If You Could See Me Now, and PS, I Love You.
+Born in Dublin, Ahern is published in nearly fifty countries, and has sold over 25 million copies of her novels worldwide.
+Two of her books have been adapted as motion films.
 The short story collection Roar has been adapted as a series for Apple TV+.

-She and her books have won numerous awards, including the Irish Book Award for Popular Fiction for The Year I Met You.
-She has published several novels and contributed a number of short stories to various anthologies.
+She and her books have won awards, including the Irish Book Award for Popular Fiction for The Year I Met You.
+She has published several novels and contributed short stories to various anthologies.
 Ahern also created and produced the ABC comedy Samantha Who? starring Christina Applegate.